jinnotgin/openai-api-emulator/README.md

 Please note that the server always returns a predefined message in the response and the message `content` field does not depend on the input message.

-## Contributions

-Contributions are welcome!
-Feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License.